Sisters of Charity of Our Lady of Mercy: Ministries

-In 1882 the Sisters opened St. Francis Xavier Hospital, which exists today as Bon Secours St. Francis Hospital in Charleston.
+In 1882 the Sisters opened St. Francis Xavier Hospital in Charleston, which exists today as Bon Secours St. Francis Hospital.
 They cared for soldiers wounded in the Spanish–American War and for yellow fever victims.
 The Sisters also responded to the increasing need for trained nurses by establishing the St. Francis Xavier Infirmary Training School for Nurses which opened on October 22, 1900.

 The Neighborhood House has served the Charleston community since 1915 when it was established as a social service center and home nursing outreach.
 The soup kitchen at downtown Charleston's Neighborhood House feeds 120 per day as well as providing GED preparation.
 The Sisters also staffed Bishop England High School.

+In the early 1930s, after maintaining for a century the black cap as worn by Mother Seton, the Sisters adopted the use of a veil.
+In 1949, a new set of Constitutions were approved for the congregation by the Holy See.
+At that time they adopted the term "Charity" as part of their name to align themselves more closely with other congregations following the Vincentian Rule, and joined the international federation uniting their presence around the world.

+Due to their experience in serving to provide catechesis to rural communities, in 1947 the congregation was asked to do this work by the Bishop of Trenton, New Jersey.
+In 1954, they expanded their service to teaching in parochial schools.

+The Sisters acquired property on James Island in 1959, to which they moved their General Motherhouse.

 In 1989 the society opened an outreach center on Johns Island, near Charleston.
 In the wake of Hurricane Hugo, Sister Carol Wentworth established the Nun Better Roofing Company; all work was free of charge.
 Our Lady of Mercy Community Outreach focuses on health care, including dental and pre-natal services, and sponsors a Health and Wellness summer camp.

+Completion

+In the course of their General Chapter held in 2008, the Sisters came to a consensus that their reduced and aging membership would not allow for a viable future as a congregation.
+They chose to embark on beginning the process of shutting down their services and preparing for the care of their members in their final years, a process which has been labeled "completion" by various congregations which have taken a similar decision.